Kicksecure/anon-apt-sources-list/README.md

-# /etc/apt/sources.list.d/debian.list for Anonymity Linux Distributions #
+# /etc/apt/sources.list.d/debian.list for Secuirty-Focussed Linux Distributions #

 A question of distribution maintenance strategies.
 The more standard way would indeed be populating /etc/apt/sources.list at install or build time